Save Money—Upfront Purchase Cost and Over the Life of your Vehicle

 The starting MSRP of the new Chevy Bolt, not including any purchase incentives that could reduce the cost even further.

-The starting price of the VW ID.4 once you factor in 2023 state and possible federal tax credits.
+The starting price of the Hyundai KONA Electric once you factor in 2024 state tax credits.
 Does not include destination freight charges.
 Subject to change.

 All Coloradans Are Eligible for EV Tax Credits

-All Colorado taxpayers are eligible for a $5,000 state tax credit when you purchase or lease a new EV with an MSRP up to $80,000.
+Colorado taxpayers are eligible for a $5,000 state tax credit when you purchase or lease a new EV with an MSRP up to $80,000.
 Lease agreements must have an initial term of at least two years.
-Beginning January 1, 2024, EVs under $35,000 MSRP will be eligible for an additional tax credit of $2,500.
+EVs under $35,000 MSRP are eligible for an additional tax credit of $2,500.
 To learn more, click here.

 - See even more savings with the federal EV tax credit